 - Make sure the file is in a correct, verifiable format (the document management system is verifying the file headers as well)

-Instead of reinventing the wheel we decided to integrate Better PDF Exporter into our app because it offers everything we listed above and also an API to access the exported PDF files we create.
+Instead of reinventing the wheel, we decided to integrate Better PDF Exporter into our app because it offers absolutely everything we listed above and also an API to access the exported PDF files we create.

 Once we wired the PDF export functionality into our app, we added some controls to the user interface as well.
 On the configuration page, our users can select the Better PDF Exporter template they want to use for issue archiving.
 Better PDF Exporter also allows the user to change or modify the template behind a particular PDF export type easily since it is not hardcoded in our app.
 It means that if users need to change the layout, design or branding on the PDF document or want to add a new template, they have direct access to the resources in Better PDF Exporter.